Massachusetts Court Records

 - Termination or change in health insurance; and,

-- Any other material and substantial change in circumstances.
+- Any other material or substantial change in circumstances.

-Military parents can only ask for the modification of child support payment with a court petition.
+Military parents may only request to modify child support payments with a court petition.
 The Department assists service members with this process (see information)..
-Meanwhile, civilian parents submitting a petition to the Department of Revenue must provide supporting documents.
-These include proof of receiving public assistance benefits, unemployment benefits, and court order changing child custody.
+Meanwhile, civilian parents submitting a petition to the Department of Revenue are generally required to provide supporting documents.
+These include proof of receiving public assistance, unemployment benefits, and a court order changing child custody.

-Apart from these, to get out of paying for child support in Massachusetts, both parents must file a joint petitioner for modification.
-The petitioners must attach a mutual agreement to terminate child support with the petition.
+Apart from these, to avoid paying for child support in Massachusetts, both parents may file a joint petition for modification.
+The petitioners are typically required to attach a mutual agreement to terminate child support with the petition.
 The judiciary provides instructions on this webpage.
-Otherwise, the parent must wait until the child attains maturity at twenty-three years old or some significant adult milestone.
+Otherwise, the parent will need to wait until the child attains maturity at 23 years old or some significant adult milestone.
 Note that this section does not replace professional advice from an experienced family lawyer.

 What is Back Child Support in Massachusetts?